Indian tennis: Sania Mirza – ‘Injury recovery has been slow, don’t know about my retirement plans’

 She added: “So it does look like it’s going to take a few more weeks, I’ll do a few more tests and see how it is.
 That’s why I don’t know about my retirement plans or anything.
 I was hoping to play the US Open.
 Still being close to 20 in the world (rankings), I thought it would be nice to play a Grand Slam and finish.
 But I don’t know exactly when I’ll be better and then what I’ll play.”

-Mirza had her best ever run in mixed doubles, when she reached the semifinal this year.
+Mirza had her best-ever run in mixed doubles at Wimbledon this year, when she reached the semifinals.

 Reflecting on her association with the Tennis Premier League, Mirza said it is part of her endeavour to help tennis grow as a sport in India.